 26% less likely to give birth by cesarean section

 41% less likely to give birth with a vacuum extractor or forceps

 28% less likely to use any analgesia or anesthesia

 33% less likely to be dissatisfied or negatively rate their birth experience

-I have been a Doula for more than 18 years and attended over 400 births.
+I have been a Doula for more than 25 years and I am proud to say that I have attended over 400 births.

-I am a mother of three, a girl and two boys.
+I am a mother of three grown children.

 Rhonda L Dieker